neilb/CPAN-Authors-Guide/resources.md

 ## [Dist::Zilla](https://dzil.org/)

 A comprehensive modular ecosystem for module integrity testing and uploading, which is well maintained and powerful.
+Other tools exist with less comrehensive features set and less complexity.
+[Minilla]( https://metacpan.org/pod/Minilla) is one such excellent utility